Welcome to the Program Evaluation Division Website

 The Program Evaluation Division (PED) is a central, non-partisan unit of the Legislative Services Commission of the North Carolina General Assembly that assists the General Assembly in fulfilling its responsibility to oversee government functions.
 The mission of the Program Evaluation Division is to evaluate whether public services are delivered in an effective and efficient manner and in accordance with the law.

-During its 2013 legislative session, the North Carolina General Assembly enacted six Session Laws derived from reports published by PED.
+During its 2013–14 legislative session, the North Carolina General Assembly enacted six Session Laws derived in full or in part from reports published by PED.

-PED periodically issues follow-up reports documenting actions undertaken in response to the division's evaluations by affected agencies and other stakeholders, including self-directed efforts as well as changes mandated by legislation.
-Our latest follow-up reports concern the Workforce Development System and Social Services Administration.
+PED periodically issues follow-up reports documenting agency actions undertaken in response to the division's evaluations, including self-directed efforts as well as changes mandated by legislation.
+Our latest follow-up reports concern the Indian Cultural Center, Workforce Development System and Social Services Administration.